Involution game with specialization strategy: Results and discussion

 \section{Results and discussion}

-In the simulation, the square lattice is set to $10\times10$ so there are 100 agents in total and each agent has 4 neighbours.
+In the simulation, the square lattice is set to $50\times50$ so there are 2500 agents in total and each agent has 4 neighbors.
 At the beginning, each agent is randomly assigned the specialization strategy and the ordinary strategy with equal probability (50\%).
-We regard the state of the game at the 1000th time step as the final state, because we find in the vast majority of simulation results, the strategy selection of the agent group at the time step has been stable.
-For each simulation with the same parameters, we will repeat 100 times and take the average value of the results.
+For agents whose initial strategy is the specialization strategy, the probability of choosing either $(E, 0)$ or $(0, E)$ is 50\% each.
 Using synchronous or asynchronous update rules will not have an essential impact on the simulation results, for convenience we use synchronous update rules in this work.

 The focus variable of the study, denoted by $F_S$, is the fraction of the agents taking the specialization strategy in $L\times L$ agents, which measures the tendency of the group to select the specialization strategy.
 In the following, we first study the situation of all agents making equal effort, and then study the situation of agents with different strategy making unequal effort.
+The first situation is to explore which strategy is more advantageous when the effort of the specialization and the ordinary strategy is the same, while the second situation is to explore which strategy is more advantageous when the effort of the specialization and the ordinary strategy is different.
+For these two cases, we use different methods to determine the evolution results of $F_S$.